 - 2 medium carrots (about 1/2 pound), peeled and grated* (about 2 cups)

-- 2 tablespoons chopped dill, cilantro, or parsley
+- 2 tablespoons chopped dill, cilantro, and/or parsley

-- 2 tablespoons mild vinegar (like apple cider, white wine, or rice vinegar) or lemon juice
+- 2 tablespoons mild vinegar (like apple cider, white wine, or champagne) or lemon juice

 - 2 tablespoons extra virgin olive oil